 Ensure high quality oversight, ethical and responsible decision-making, accountability and transparency on the part of the AAA.

 Approve contracts and grants entered into and administered by the AAA with CDA, service providers, or any other party, including request for proposals (RFP’s), grant proposals, bids and awardees for service provider subcontractors of the AAA.

+Conduct at a minimum once each fiscal year a public hearing, and discuss and approve a report, concerning the activities carried out by the AAA under the current Area Plan, which report shall be submitted annually to both County Boards of Supervisors.

 Perform such other duties as necessary and as determined by the Oversight Board.